 Druid class abilities 5E

-Similar to the Rogue’s Thieves Cant, Druidic is a special and secret language of the Druids.
+Similar to the DnD Rogue 5e class’ Thieves Cant language, Druidic is a special and secret language of the Druids.
 Any non-Druids need special magic to decipher the message, making it an excellent method to pass notes to your Druid friends.

 Wild Shape: Level 2

 Wild Shape is really what makes a Druid a Druid.
 Their ability to shapeshift into different beasts and creatures the character has encountered sets them apart from other spellcasting classes.
-Some of the Druid’s circle subclasses enhance this feature even more by allowing far more powerful creatures to be eligible to transform into.
+Some of the Druid’s circle subclasses enhance this feature even more, unlocking far more powerful creatures to transform into.

 Timeless Body: Level 18